D4ri0Rookie/SimpleHTTPPodeApi/README.md

 This project is built on top of the excellent [Pode framework](https://github.com/Badgerati/Pode) by [@Badgerati](https://github.com/Badgerati).
 Pode provides the robust HTTP server foundation that makes this simple API server possible.

 Special thanks to the Pode community for creating such a powerful and easy-to-use PowerShell web framework.

+## Thanks
+Big thanks to everyone who helped, and a special shoutout to AI for the tips and help with the documentation! 🚀